MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Experimental_Features.md

 ### Mutually Exclusive Experimental Features

-In cases where an experimental cmdlet overrides an existing cmdlet and the two cannot coexist side-by-side.
-The use of `ExperimentAction.Hide` can allow only one of the two cmdlets to be enabled at one time:
+You can have an experimental cmdlet that overrides an existing cmdlet.
+The two versions can't coexist side by side.
+The `ExperimentAction.Hide` setting allows only one of the two cmdlets to be enabled at one time.

+In this example, we create a new experimental `Invoke-WebRequest` cmdlet.
+`InvokeWebRequestCommand` contains the non-experimental implementation.
+`InvokeWebRequestCommandV2` contains the experimental version of the cmdlet.

 ```csharp
 [Experimental("PSWebCmdletV2", ExperimentAction.Show)]